PesanduPehansith/PesanduPehansith/README.md

 - 📫 How to reach me **pesandupehansith@gmail.com**

-- ⚡ Fun fact **I can spend hours debugging code, only to realize it was a missing semicolon! 😆**
+- ⚡ Fun fact: **I can spend hours debugging code, only to realize it was a missing semicolon! 😆**

 <h3 align="left">Connect with me:</h3>
 <p align="left">